nicola-hermann/wiki_song_match/docs/Installation.md

     python scripts/generate_wikipedia_embeddings.py
     python scripts/create_tsne_plot.py

+**This process can take several hours!**

+Note: the first script can be interruped and resumed any time.
+Progress is saved every 100 steps.

 9) Optional: Host your own API

 To host your own API with flask, you also need an API key for [Lyrics.com](https://www.lyrics.com/lyrics_api.php).
 Apply and wait for their email.
 In your .env append 2 more variables: